uraimo/Awesome-Swift-Playgrounds/README.md

 * [ReactiveCocoa Playground](https://github.com/nikita-leonov/ReactiveCocoaPlayground) - The easiest way to get a taste of ReactiveCocoa.
 * [Swift Reactive Playground](https://github.com/ColinEberhardt/SwiftReactivePlayground) - Companion to the article: ReactiveCocoa made Simple With Swift.

+## Apple's Playgrounds
+*Playgrounds from Apple, usually presented at some WWDC*

+* [Apple's Mandelbrot Playground](https://github.com/palmerc/Mandelbrot) - A playground with the mandelbrot fractal (updated to Swift2 by @palmerc).
+* [Apple's Balloons Playground](https://developer.apple.com/swift/blog/downloads/Balloons.zip) - The balloons playground showed at WWDC14.

+                                                                                                         o
+## Playgrounds about Playgrounds
+*Playgrounds that describe what you can do with playgrounds*

+* [Interactive Playground](https://github.com/dasdom/InteractivePlayground) - Exploring interactivity in Playgrounds in Xcode 7.3.
+* [XCTest Playground](https://github.com/Liquidsoul/XCTestPlayground) - Better looking tests for playgrounds
+* [Mondrian](https://github.com/timbellay/Mondrian) - Make iOS app mockups in Swift 2.x playgrounds.

 ## Algorithms and Data Structures
 *Algorithms and data structures implemented in Swift*